b1005398/eReg/README.md

 This project is a portfolio entry for the SHU Web Architectures module.
 It is used to explore the various aspects of MVC application development.

-* In week one we explore the use of GIT as a configuration management tool, and the use of grails create-app.
-* In Week two we will look at ways of realising domain models.
+Steps to run the application
+===

+* Copy the URL from the top of the gitHub repository.

+* Open a terminal (Make sure your current directory is where you want to download the files) and execute the command 'git clone {paste of URL}'.

+*	Execute the command 'cd eReg' to ensure you are in the application's source folder.

+* Execute the command 'grails run-app' and click the link provided.